• Skip to primary navigation

 • A sprinkle of smoked paprika or crushed red pepper

-• Fresh-cut chives, green onion, or your favorite fresh herbs
+• Fresh-cut chives, green onions, or your favorite fresh herbs

 • A squeeze of lemon